Deployment of SLEs

 The AET Teaching School Alliance Specialist Leaders of Education have a wealth of experience across a range of subject areas.

 They focus on raising attainment through a combination of Continued Professional Development, coaching and support.

 SLEs are brokered in two key ways.
-(1) The most common approach is through the core curriculum team.
-Principals raise a referral to the core curriculum team who process the request, the process will allocate the appropriate solution, SLE, time allocation and success criteria.
+(1) The most common approach is through the Curriculum Support Team.
+Principals raise a referral to the curriculum team who process the request, the process will allocate the appropriate solution, SLE, time allocation and success criteria.
 (2) Between academies and schools, through senior leadership.

 Quality assurance and measuring impact